Insider series·2026-05-04·7 min read·← all posts

 Production-grade execution, with the receipts

-Hedonist Pro auto-executes our four signal algorithms on your Binance account.
-Same engine, same code paths, post-mortemed in public when things go wrong.
+Hedonist Pro auto-executes our proprietary signal algorithms on your Binance account.
+The models stay private; the execution layer is post-mortemed in public when things go wrong.

 See Pro pricing →